High Contrast Mode:

 This happens because a firm impression causes the microcapsules of ink, which are contained in the coating on the underside of the top sheet, to break.
 Thereby releasing the ink and causing it to react with a clay coating on the face of the next sheet.
 This creates a duplicate of the original.
 This process can be repeated for multiple copies, with each additional sheet in the stack receiving a copy of the original writing.

 NCR paper is often quite thin.
 This aids the transfer of information from one ply to the next.
-The last ply in a stack of forms is often thicker than each ply before it.
-This last ply acts as a backer sheet and adds some rigidity to the joined set of forms, making it easier to handle as a unit.
+However, the last ply in a stack of forms is often thicker than each ply before it.
+This last ply acts as a backer sheet and adds some rigidity to the joined set of forms, making the set easier to handle as a unit.

 NCR paper is popular for a wide range of multi-part documents and forms.
 This includes invoices, proposals, contracts, purchase orders, delivery tickets, receipts, work orders, requisitions and any other type of form that requires multiple copies to be made quickly and easily.